MidnightCoder06/social-media-app-template/README.md

 Roadmap

-1. codebase cleanup -> search 'TODO'

-2. Set up Microsoft Azure for postgres & host the app on azure
+3. Set up Microsoft Azure for postgres & host the app on azure

 ```
 // store the token in memory via the useState hook